Inflectra/rapise-documentation/docs/Libraries/AppiumDriver.md

 <a name="ClearSavedSession"></a>
 #### ClearSavedSession

 Clears saved Appium session to start a new one.
+Requires Rapise 8.0+.

 ```javascript
 ClearSavedSession()